Huilensolis/library_API_REST/README.md

   - isbn: the unique identificator of the book.
 (INT)
   - title: (string) The title of the book.
   - author: (string) The author of the book.
-  - year: (string) The year of publication of the book.
+  - year: (INT) The year of publication of the book. (max is the current year.)
-  - LibraryId: the asociated library of the book, it can be null.
-(INT)
+  - LibraryId: (INT) The asociated library of the book, it can be null.
 - Example Request:
 ```
 {